ITO vs Udayan Mandavia: ITAT Ahmedabad on Section 154 and 115BBE Rate for AY 2017-18

 Facts of the case

-The assessee, an individual engaged in business activities, was subjected to assessment proceedings for Assessment Year 2017-18.
+The assessee, an individual engaged in business activities, was subjected to reassessment proceedings for Assessment Year 2017-18.
 An addition of Rs.
 1,40,76,000/- was made under section 69A of the Income-tax Act, 1961, and the total income was assessed at Rs.
-1,45,92,344/- under section 147 read with section 144B.
-In the original assessment, the tax attributable to the section 69A addition was computed at 30%.
+1,45,92,344/- in the order passed under section 147 read with section 144B.
+In that assessment order, the tax attributable to the section 69A addition was computed under section 115BBE at 30%.

-Subsequently, the Assessing Officer passed an order under section 154 dated 21.10.2024, recomputing the tax on the said addition at 60% by invoking the amended provisions applicable for AY 2017-18.
-The stated basis for rectification was that a mistake had been committed in applying the lower rate of 30% rather than the higher amended rate.
+Subsequently, the Assessing Officer passed an order under section 154 dated 21.10.2024, recomputing the tax on the said addition at 60% by invoking the amended Section 115BBE rate (introduced by the Taxation Laws (Amendment) Act, 2016).
+The stated basis for rectification was that a mistake had been committed in applying the lower rate of 30% rather than the amended 60% rate.

 The assessee challenged this rectification order before the CIT(Appeals), ADDL/JCIT(A)-10, Mumbai.
 The CIT(A), by order dated 28.11.2025, accepted the assessee's contentions and quashed the rectification order, leading the Income Tax Officer to file the present appeal before the ITAT Ahmedabad.